 OWN IT NEO!

 It all begins with individual choices.
-You can do something every day to make Northeast Ohio a more vibrant, resilient and sustainable place to live.
-We encourage Northeast Ohioans to take stock of current practices and choices and reflect on what it might mean to change, and then take ownership of that change.
+You can do something every day to make Northeast Ohio more vibrant, resilient and sustainable.
 This section can help you identify a few ways that you can personally support the Vibrant NEO 2040 Vision.
-It is not exhaustive, nor is it intended to be, as there are many paths of individual contribution.
+It is not exhaustive, as there are many paths of individual contribution.
 Do something, however, that is not already part of your personal routine, so a new net benefit results in changing the indicators measures.

 THERE ARE MANY POTENTIAL PLACES TO START.
 YOU CAN OWN THE VISION…

-+ Investigate transit, biking or carpool benefits to encourage sustainable commuting practices.
-A host of incentives exist for companies to encourage employees to carpool, take transit, or bike to work; look into these incentives and reach out to your firm’s HR coordinator to start a conversation or see what you can do to promote an existing program.
++ Try transit, biking or carpooling.
+A host of incentives exist for companies to encourage employees to do these things; look into them and start a conversation at work to see what you can do.

-+ Encourage your employer to install showers when physically possible and financially feasible.
-Installing showers and dressing space within bathrooms sends a firm signal that a company encourages active forms of commuting to the office—resulting in a net reduction of energy use through transportation, and reducing contributions to smog-forming emissions.
++ Encourage your employer to install showers and changing areas.
+This sends a firm signal that a company encourages active forms of commuting to the office—resulting in a net reduction of energy use through transportation and reducing pollution.

 + Try walking or biking for recreation and light errands.
-While sometimes limited based on availability of sidewalks and other supportive infrastructure, walking and biking for light shopping and errand-running can be a great and practical way of getting your daily physical activity in while alleviating congestion, emissions, and wear and tear on roads.
+This can be a great and practical way of getting your daily physical activity in while alleviating congestion, emissions, and wear and tear on roads.

 + Don’t idle.
-Any benefits you might think accrue from idling are outweighed by wasted fuel and polluting emissions after a mere 30 seconds.
-Save on money and smog by turning off your car’s engine, especially during the warmer months of late spring and summer.
+Any benefits you might think accrue from idling are outweighed by wasted fuel and polluting emissions after just seconds.
+Save on money and smog by turning off your car’s engine.

 + Don’t top off at the pump.
-When you top off, you not only overwhelm built-in emissions control mechanisms in your car, but you release smog-forming volatile organic compounds into the air.
+When you do, you not only overwhelm built-in emissions control mechanisms in your car, but you release smog-forming volatile organic compounds into the air.
 Not topping off helps to keep Northeast Ohio’s air clean.